SGSVertigo/vertigo-instructions/RAF_Page.md

 ![](Circle5.jpg)

 Schools wanting to get involved are in for even more of a treat too.
-Vertigo has been enhanced, making data analysis easier, more intuitive and in real-time.
+Vertigo has been enhanced, making data analysis easier, more intuitive and in real-time!

 ![](Picture of Vertigo)       |  <img src="https://github.com/SGSVertigo/vertigo-instructions/blob/master/new_webpage.jpg" width="300" height="300" />      |